keras-team/governance/rfcs/20190928-dataframe-iterator-redesign.md

 - Dependencies should stay the same.
 - It won't be backwards compatible at all.
 A plan to communicate the change needs to be carefully thought with incremental steps: announcement, deprecation warning, change to new API.

 ## Questions and Discussion Topics

 - Should I use names of classes and methods based the current API or based on [20190729-keras-preprocessing-redesign.md](https://github.com/keras-team/governance/blob/master/rfcs/20190729-keras-preprocessing-redesign.md)?
 I currently base it on the current API.

 - Do we need to think about images using separate data augmentation logics, in the case of multi-input or multi-output?
-I think this is a stretch for this RFC, for this to be possible we need `DataFrameIterator` to be the entry point from the user and no `ImageDataGenerator`.
+I think this is a stretch for this RFC.

 - Do we want the `data_transformations.py` array/tensor transformations to be already done in `tensorflow` land or `numpy` land?